reactabular/reactabular/packages/reactabular-select/README.md

 `select.row` is a helper that resets the selection state of the given `rows` based on `isSelected` check and `selectedRowId` and sets the matching row as selected.
 The `isSelected` check defaults to a check by `id`, but you can override it with something more custom.

+It is important to note that Reactabular expects you to maintain `editing` state within your row data.
+This is necessary for it to detect which rows to update as you toggle editing.

 **Example:**

 ```jsx